-Award winning TV chef and broadcaster Andi Oliver has had a rich & varied career with food and music being at the forefront throughout.
+Award winning TV Chef and Broadcaster Andi Oliver enjoys a rich & varied career, with food and music being at the forefront throughout.

 During this period Andi hosted a hugely popular afternoon show on GLR for three years and presented The Selector for 8 years, a show for The British Council, broadcast in over 15 different countries.
 In 2005, with Andi at the helm, it won a Silver Sony Award for best weekly music show.